VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch00/ch00_motivation_first_experiment_revised.md

 ## 0.2 The Core Insight: Boosts as Actions

 Let's reframe the problem in RL language.
-Don't worry if these terms are unfamiliar—they'll make sense through the code.
+Don't worry if these terms are unfamiliar---they'll make sense through the code.

 **Context** (what we observe): User segment, query type, session history **Action** (what we choose): Boost weight template $\mathbf{w} = [w_{\text{discount}}, w_{\text{quality}}, w_{\text{margin}}, \ldots]$